Tech Trust

-Tech Trust (formerly Charity Technology Trust and Technology Trust) is a UK-based charity and social enterprise that aims to help other charities and not-for-profit organisations increase their impact through more effective use of Information Technology.
+Charity Digital, formerly Charity Technology Trust, Technology Trust and Tech Trust) is a UK-based charity and social enterprise that aims to help other charities and not-for-profit organisations increase their impact through more effective use of Information Technology.

-Tech Trust provides a software donation programme, an email marketing service, a payment gateway service, and a foreign exchange currency service.
+Charity Digital partners with tech companies, nonprofit organisations and funders to deliver free educational content and affordable events training programmes.
+They also provide access to discounted software, an email marketing service, a payment gateway service, and a foreign exchange currency service.
 They currently work with more than 30,000 charities and have saved the charity sector over £200 million through discounted software procurement and other programmes.